-In work on late-antique Gaza, I am investigating the thought and influence of Dorotheus, a sixth-century monk, including his reception by Jesuit humanists.
-A project on ethical alternatives to the just war tradition asks how successive classical and Christian cultures conceptualised justice in war, and intersects with a collaborative study of Hellenistic cultural perceptions of violence.
-In emotions history, I am studying the long history of the terms affectus and affectio and their vernacular cognates with an Australian and international team (contracted to Routledge).
+A project on ethical alternatives to the just war tradition asks how successive classical and Christian cultures conceptualised justice in war, investigates the relationship between concepts of justice and equity, and intersects with a collaborative study of Hellenistic cultural perceptions of violence and genocide in antiquity.

-‘From Affectus to Affect Theory and Back Again’.
-In Before Emotion: The Language of Feeling 400–1800, edited by J Feros Ruys, Kirk Essary, and Michael Champion, 240–256.
-London and New York: Routledge, 2019.
+(2019) ‘From Affectus to Affect Theory and Back Again’.
+In Before Emotion: The Language of Feeling 400–1800, Juanita Feros Ruys, Michael Champion, and Kirk Essary (eds), (Routledge) 240–256.

-and Stanyon, Miranda E. ‘“A Possession for Eternity”: Thomas De Quincey’s Feeling for War’.
-In Writing War in Britain and France, 1370–1854: A History of Emotions, edited by Stephanie Downes, Katrina O’Loughlin, and Andrew Lynch, 219–237.
-London and New York: Routledge, 2018.
+(2019) with Miranda Stanyon, ‘“A Possession for Eternity”: Thomas De Quincey’s Feeling for War’.
+In Writing War in Britain and France, 1370–1854: A History of Emotions, Stephanie Downes, Katrina O’Loughlin, and Andrew Lynch (eds), (Routledge), 219–237.

-‘Translating Dorotheus of Gaza: From Gaza to Humanist Europe’.
-In Byzantine Culture in Translation, edited by Amelia Brown and Bronwen Neil, 177–191.
-Leiden and Boston: Brill, 2017.
+(2017) ‘Translating Dorotheus of Gaza: From Gaza to Humanist Europe’.
+In Byzantine Culture in Translation, Amelia Brown and Bronwen Neil (eds), ( Brill), 177–191.

-‘“A Pleasure to Gaze on Great Conflicts’: Violence and Epicurean Philosophy’.
+(2017) ‘“War is the Father and King of All”: Discourses, Experiences, and Theories of Hellenistic Violence’.
 In Cultural Perceptions of Violence in the Hellenistic World, edited by M.W.
-Champion and L. O’Sullivan, 157–173.
-London and New York: Routledge, 2017.
+Champion and L. O’Sullivan, (Routledge), 1–20.

-‘“The Academy and the Lyceum are Among Us”: Plato and Platonism in the Writings of Aeneas, Zacharias and Procopius’.
-In Plato in the Third Sophistic, edited by Ryan Fowler, 259–282.
-Millenium-Studien: Studien zu Kultur und Geschichte des ersten Jahrtausends n.
+(2014) ‘“The Academy and the Lyceum are Among Us”: Plato and Platonism in the Writings of Aeneas, Zacharias and Procopius’.
+In Plato in the Third Sophistic, Ryan Fowler (ed.), Millenium-Studien: Studien zu Kultur und Geschichte des ersten Jahrtausends n.
 Chr.
-Berlin: De Gruyter, 2014.
+(De Gruyter), 259–282.

-‘Grief, Body and Soul in Gregory of Nyssa’.
-In Conjunctions of Mind, Soul and Body from Plato to the Enlightenment, edited by D. Kambaskovic, 99–118.
-History of the Philosophy of Mind Series.
-Dordrecht: Springer, 2014.
+(2014) ‘Grief, Body and Soul in Gregory of Nyssa’.
+In Conjunctions of Mind, Soul and Body from Plato to the Enlightenment, D. Kambaskovic (ed.),History of the Philosophy of Mind Series.
+(Dordrecht: Springer), 99–118.